-Section Class Time Room Final 1088-002 MWF 12:20 PM - 01:10 PM ECON 117 Saturday, Dec 14 th , 4:30 - 7:00 PM
+Section Class Time Room Final 1088-002 11:00 AM - 12:15 PM ECON 117 Wednesday, May 7, 4:30-7 PM

 Description

 This class is the second of a two-course sequence.
 It is a continuation of ECON 1078 and builds upon and reinforces the algebraic foundation developed in that course.
 We will cover important mathematical tools used in economics and their applications.
 These tools, which will be used extensively in subsequent economic courses, include derivatives, optimization, and integrals.
 We will learn to translate intuitive statements into mathematical expressions and vice versa.